bridgecrew-perf6/openshift-on-powervs-quick-deploy/README.md

 ## Step 3: Deploy

-**NOTE:** before selecting the OCP version, ensure that you have the proper boot images set in your PowerVS instance.
+**NOTE:** before selecting the OpenShift version, ensure that you have the proper boot images set in your PowerVS instance.

 ```
 ➜  powervs-ocp-deploy git:(master) ✗ ./deploy.sh

-	Please, select either 4.5 or 4.6.
+ERROR: please, select one of the supported versions: 4.5, 4.6.
        e.g: ./deploy 4.6

 ```